Johannes Badrutt: Career

-In 1836, aged 17, he entered his fathers building company.
+In 1836, aged 17, he entered his father's building company.
 His father owned a small inn, called A la Vue du Bernina (the round gabled house is still standing today).
 Since 1855, Badrutt leased the Faller Inn which he had the intention of acquiring.
 In 1858, he sold his parents inn and purchased Faller's for 28,500 Swiss Francs.
 He and his wife started to upgrade the inn and soon it was known as Kulm Hotel St. Moritz, one of the leading hotels in the luxury industry.
 Badrutt made several strategic real estate investments at the time, for example he purchased the building site of today's Badrutt's Palace.

 In 1882 he was the largest landowner in St. Moritz.
 He was a visionary in terms of technical development.
 In 1878, Badrutt went to the Exposition Universelle in Paris, France and purchased the first electrical lighting system, which he brought back to St. Moritz.
 He was also an art collector and patron.

 Personal life

-Badrutt married Maria Berry (1822–1877), the daughter of the baker and municipal councilor of Chur, Johannes Berry in 1843.
-She was the sister of Peter Robert Berry, who'd later became the a health practitioner in St. Moritz.
-The couple had eleven children, of which eight reached adulthood.
-His second eldest son was the famed hotelier Caspar Badrutt, who founded Badrutt's Palace Hotel in 1896.
+In 1843 Badrutt married Maria Berry (1822–1877), daughter of Johannes Berry and Ursula Berry (née Casal), baker and municipal councilor of Chur.
+Her brother, Dr. Peter Robert Berry, served as municipal doctor and health officer, in St. Moritz.
+They had eleven children;